 - In UPS mode: This mode is selected, if you are running a PC, modem or any other gadgets which require power supply without interruption.

 - In W-UPS mode/Eco mode: The inverter will wait till the mains supply goes fully off and only after then your UPS kicks in.
 There will be interruption of power for a second; this is the mode we use normally (Recommended).

 Other important switch is battery switch.
 Say if you connect a tubular battery to your inverter, you should select the switch to tubular battery mode, this mode provides the right amount of charging current to the battery.

 Do I need a computer UPS, if I have a home UPS?

 YES!
-You should always use a dedicated computer UPS even if you have a home UPS.
+You need a dedicated computer UPS even if you have a home UPS.

-Now let’s see what happens if we use UPS mode:
+Now let’s see what happens if we select UPS mode:

 In UPS mode most inverters will changeover from AC mains to battery quickly when the AC main’s voltage drops just around 180V AC.
 Our AC mains could drop to 180V when we run heavy loads like an iron box or mixer or when fridge compress kicks in or using Air conditioner.

 In this situation our UPS start using the battery power even at presence AC mains and it is annoying when your UPS makes clicking sound from “relay” due to increase and decrease of AC mains voltage frequently and it is not good for the components inside the inverter too.